 - Dietetic Internship Program: The core teaching faculty work with the clinical faculty to implement The Stony Brook University Dietetic Internship Program, which has an emphasis in clinical nutrition therapy.
 The program includes comprehensive clinical rotations, a longitudinal research project, and a robust public health nutrition rotation including hands-on work in economically distressed communities and on our Stony Brook Heights Rooftop Micro-Farm.
 In addition, our internship program includes a comprehensive orientation and registration examination review.
-The Internship is 1215 hours in length from late August/early September to early June.
+The Internship is 1215 hours in length.
+The on-site track runs from early September to early June.
+The distance track runs from mid-July to late April.
 For more information, go to Dietetic Internship.

 Stony Brook Heights Rooftop Farm